afsara-ben/SpeechCache/README.md

-# Leveraging cache to enable SLU on tiny devices
+# SpeechCache: Speech Understanding on Tiny Devices with A Learning Cache

 This repository contains the source code for Mobisys'24 paper *Leveraging cache to enable SLU on tiny devices by authors* by Afsara Benazir, Zhiming Xu, and Felix Xiaozhu Lin.